steve7171/draft-hmntsharma-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 TLS version 1.3, defined in {{RFC8446}}, streamlines the handshake process and supports more robust cipher suites compared to TLS version 1.2 {{RFC5246}}, enhancing both speed and security.
 However, widespread support for TLS 1.3 remains limited, with many systems still primarily utilizing TLS 1.2.

+The BMPS is REQUIRED to support TLS 1.2 or higher to ensure secure communication.

 ## Operational Recommendations for BMPS